AIS shopCareers

 The Australian Sports Commission (ASC), in collaboration with the sport sector, has made significant strides in reshaping coaching through the Modern Approach, a shift from coach-centred to participant-centred practice.
 This approach recognises the diverse needs, motivations and aspirations of participants, and empowers coaches to create positive, engaging and inclusive environments.

-Building on this momentum, ASC seek to recruit a Coaching Advisory Group to guide, influence and support the continued transformation of sport coaching in Australia through the co-design and development of a Coaching Action Plan.
+Building on this momentum, ASC have now recruited and established a Coaching Advisory Group to guide, influence and support the continued transformation of sport coaching in Australia through the co-design and development of a Coaching Action Plan.
 The Action Plan will elevate the role of coaches whose predominant work does not involve working with professional or categorised athletes.

 Why is this work important?